brianv0/datacat-doc/LSST-Datacat-overview.md

 **Note**: Currently we use Oracle, with unit tests using HSQLDB.
 SQLite, MySQL, and PostgreSQL should work fine.

 ## Primitives
-Datacat defines two main primitives
+Datacat defines two main file system-like primitives for interaction
 *   **Dataset**, the abstract representation of a data file
 *   **Containers (groups and folders)**, which are analagous to POSIX directories.